 - avoid sugary and starchy foods, including bread, pasta, rice, beans, and potatoes.

-Eat when you experience hunger and cease eating when you feel satiated.
-The approach can be this straightforward.
-There is no requirement to meticulously count calories or measure food portions.
+Eat when you experience hunger and stop eating when you feel satiated.